 Feel concerned, testify and act

-Genesis of the international artistic and citizen initiative
+Genesis of the international art and citizen initiative

 ART’s PLANET by ENERGIES 2050 has its origin in the international initiative, Shake Your Earth! launched by ENERGIES 2050 in 2011 in partnership with national and international NGOs.